 The next step is making the gnocchi balls.

-Making the Gnocchi Balls
+Preparing the Vegan Gnocchi Balls

 Don’t worry if you need to keep rolling it in the flour to get a ball you can manage without it being too sticky.